toltalchaos/shop-os/README.md

 Welcome to the future of e-commerce, where your store comes to life with ease.
 Our Open Source E-commerce software is the perfect solution for those who want to break free from big vendors and enjoy the simplicity of a drag-and-drop setup.
 Established in 2024 and contributors (see contributions page), we’re not just a platform; we’re a community-driven journey towards an accessible online marketplace for all.
 No matter your tech skills, we make sure you’re not just keeping up—you’re setting the pace.
 Dive into our user-friendly manual and watch your store spring into action today!

 v0.0.0-beta-1 and very much WIP

+for now i have decided to move forward with a very DIY ownership option model where the "manager" is in charge of curating all of the orders and order statuses as well as recieving payment through e-transfer. this way the app can remain free for anybody to use. additional payment gateways may be added in later releases.
 ---

 # TODO: